stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Copy Region

 The previous implementation invoked a copy command for _each_ image.
-To support the cubemap image we will extend the copy command to support _copy regions_ such that each face of the image can be transferred to the corresponding array layer in the cubemap texture in one operation.
+To support the cubemap image the copy command is extended to support _copy regions_ such that each face of the image can be transferred to the corresponding array layer in one operation.

 First a copy region is defined as a simple transient record with a companion builder: